-T_INT is the real time difference in hours, between the scanning time of the line defining the "tracer location" in the "initial image" and the "tracking centre location" in the "later image".
+T\INT is the real time difference in hours, between the scanning time of the line defining the "tracer centre" in the "initial image" and the "tracking centre location" in the "later image".
 For MSG satellite series, this procedure takes into account the real time the image scanning began and the time needed to scan each image line.
-For the other satellite series the procedure is easier, taking simply into account the scanning time for each pixel provided in the satellite input data files.
+For the other satellite series the procedure is easier, taking into account the scanning time for each pixel provided in the satellite input data files.

-The location of the "tracking area centre" in the "later image" when the "wind guess" is used with WIND_GUESS = 1, calculated through the displacement of the tracer location with the rectangular NWP wind components, uses also since NWC/GEO-HRW v5.0 an equivalent procedure with a displacement along the corresponding "great circle".
+The location of the "tracking area centre" in the "later image" when the "wind guess" is used, calculated through the displacement of the tracer location with the rectangular NWP wind components, uses also an equivalent procedure with a displacement along the corresponding "great circle".